 - She can’t figure out how to manage garments in various situations (performing arts or sports competitions, where dressing around others is common)

-- Wearing one more layer in a hot climate can be excruciating (particularly when pregnant)
+- She knows wearing one more layer in a hot/humid climate can be excruciating (particularly when pregnant)

 - She can’t afford garments, which are way more expensive than panties

-- She has been endowed but isn’t allowed to try on garments without buying them, hasn’t found any that fit properly, and even after great expense, she can’t find any that fit her properly
+- She has been endowed but isn’t allowed to try on garments without buying them, hasn’t found any that fit properly, and even after great expense, she hasn’t found a workable solution

 - People with particular disorders (such as sensory integration disorder) find the material and restrictiveness oppressive